department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-Find out how to apply for disability benefits.
-We list all the steps below&mdash;whether you’re filing your first disability claim or you’re filing a claim for increased disability compensation.
+Find out how to apply for VA disability benefits.
+After you gather your supporting documents, we'll guide you to the specific disability claim form you'll need to fill out.
+We can show you how to file a new claim, a claim for increased disability compensation, or any other type of claim.

 </div>